bioidiap/bob.bio.spear/doc/baselines.rst

 * ``gmm``: *Gaussian Mixture Models* (GMM) [Rey00]_.

-  - algorithm : :py:class:`bob.bio.spear.algorithm.GMM`
+  - algorithm: :class:`bob.bio.base.algorithm.GMM`

 * ``isv``: As an extension of the GMM algorithm, *Inter-Session Variability* (ISV) modeling [Vogt08]_ is used to learn what variations in samples are introduced by identity changes and which not.

-  - algorithm : :py:class:`bob.bio.spear.algorithm.ISV`
+  - algorithm: :class:`bob.bio.base.algorithm.ISV`

 * ``ivector``: Another extension of the GMM algorithm is *Total Variability* (TV) modeling [Dehak11]_ (aka.
 I-Vector), which tries to learn a subspace in the GMM super-vector space.

-  - algorithm : To be done
+The default pipeline uses the cosine distance to score embeddings.

+  - transformer: :class:`bob.learn.gmm.IVector`

+* ``ivector-plda``: This is the same transformer as ``ivector``, but the scoring is done with PLDA.

+  - transformer: :class:`bob.learn.gmm.IVector`
+  - algorithm: :class:`speechbrain.processing.PLDA_LDA.PLDA`

+..
+TODO

 .. note::
   The ``ivector`` algorithm needs a lot of training data and fails on small databases such as the `Voxforge`_ database.